joeypiccola/k8s_home/readme.md

 ### Create and apply talos-vmtoolsd-config secret

 This secret is used by the `talos-vmtoolsd` daemonset (that we patched in during talos node config generation).
 Without it, these pods will be stuck in `ContainerCreating`.
 Again, this is full `talosconfig` that is written to the secret.
+More info on this back in [VMware Tools](#vmware-tools).

+todo(joey): this is not great. sharing same talosconfig we use to admin teh cluster with the vmtoolsd daemonset.

 ```shell
 # from repo root